Scale free chaos in the confined Vicsek flocking model: Discussion and conclusions

 Summarizing, we have numerically simulated the harmonically confined Vicsek model, which is an idealized description of insect swarms.
 Depending on confinement strength $\beta$ and noise $\eta$, the model exhibits different periodic, quasiperiodic and chaotic attractors.
 Our results support the existence of a line of phase transitions in a noisy chaos region of $\eta$ values as the number of particles $N$ tends to infinity and $\beta\to 0$.
 For finite $N$, there is a line $\beta_c(N;\eta)$ at which the correlation time is minimal and the correlation length is proportional to the system size.
 Topological data analysis supports the interpretation of $\beta_c(N;\eta)$ as a line separating single from multicluster chaos.
 The time averaged polarization acts as an order parameter: near $\beta_c(N;\eta)$, it is almost zero for $\beta<\beta_c(N;\eta)$ and positive and increasing with $\beta$ for $\beta>\beta_c(N;\eta)$.
-On the line of scale free chaos, the dynamic critical exponent is $z=1$ and the dynamic correlation function collapses on an interval of the same length as in measured swarms.
-Other possible descriptions of the transitions involve the maximum of the susceptibility at fixed $N$ and $\eta$, which produce lines $\beta_i(N;\eta)$ and $\beta_m(N;\eta)$.
-These lines have the same critical exponent $\nu$ for the correlation length as $\beta_c(N;\eta)$, which supports our conjecture that all three lines represent the same scale-free-chaos phase transitions.
-Different exponents $z$ and $\gamma$ on the lines may reflect the multiplicity of time and length scales involved in the chaotic attractors.
-Compared to measurements in natural swarms, $z=1$ and $\nu=0.44$ are quite similar to measured exponents and $\gamma$ is larger.
+On the line of scale free chaos, the dynamic critical exponent is $z\approx 1$ and the dynamic correlation function collapses on an interval of the same length as in measured swarms.
+Close to the critical line $\beta_c(N;\eta)$ and for fixed $N$ and $\eta$, there are other critical lines obtained from the inflection point and local maximum of the susceptibility versus confinement curve.
+As $N\to\infty$, $\beta_c(N;\eta)\approx 0.48\beta_i(N;\eta)$ and $\beta_c(N;\eta)\approx 0.37\beta_m(N;\eta)$.
+Thus, the three lines represent a narrow criticality region, collapse at the same rate to $\beta=0$ as $N\to\infty$ and stand for the same phase transition.
+Different exponent $z$ on the lines may reflect the multiplicity of time and length scales involved in the chaotic attractors.
+The particle swarms at the scale-free-chaos phase transition share qualitative features and similar critical exponents of insect swarms.
+Our simulations also point to a different phase transition reminiscent of gravitational collapse to clusters of finite size containing infinitely many particles.